These vegan vanilla cupcakes are easy to make and taste delicious. No one would guess that they’re egg and dairy-free.

 Vegan Vanilla Cupcakes

-- 200 g dairy-free margarine I use Pure Sunflower
+- 180 g vegan margarine - I use Pure Sunflower

-Grind the chia seeds (3 tbsp) to a fine powder.
-I prefer to use a spice grinder but you can also use a pestle and mortar.
+- Finely grind the chia seeds (2 tbsp).
+I find this easiest in a spice grinder, but you can also do this in a pestle and mortar.

 - Suitable for Vegetarians and Vegans